One excellent tool to examine both the suitability and trustworthiness of a source is the CRAAP method, which stands for:

 Relevance: The Importance of the Information for Your Needs

-The discussion of suitability above is essentially the same thing as relevance.
-When you read through your source, consider how the source will effectively support your argument and how you can utilize the source in your paper.
+When you read through your source, consider how the source will effectively support your argument and how you can use the source in your research essay.
 You should also consider whether the source provides sufficient coverage of the topic.
 Information sources with broad, shallow coverage mean that you need to find other sources of information to obtain adequate details about your topic.
 Information sources with a very narrow focus or a distinct bias mean that you need to find additional sources to obtain the information on other aspects of your topic.
 Some questions to consider are:

-- Does the information relate to my topic or answer my question?
+- Does the information relate to my topic, research question, or angle in my working thesis?

-- Is the information at an appropriate level (i.e. not too simple or advanced) for my needs?
+- Is the information at an appropriate level (e.g., not too simple or advanced) for my needs?

 - Did I look at a variety of sources before deciding to use this one?